Michael Girasole: Südtirol

-On 14 July 2015, Girasole joined to Serie C side Südtirol as a free-agent.
+On 14 July 2015, Girasole joined to Serie C side Südtirol as a free agent.
 On 2 August he made his debut for Südtirol in a 1–0 away win over Matera in the first round of Coppa Italia, he played the entire match, one week later he played in the second round, but the club lost 2–0 against Pescara.
 On 13 September he made his Serie C debut for Südtirol as a substitute replacing Alessandro Furlan in the 72nd minute of a 2–1 home win over Mantova.
 On 24 October he played his first entire match for Südtirol, a 3–1 away defeat against Cuneo.
 Girasole did not renovate his contract with Südtirol and he ended the season with 29 appearances and 7 assists.

 Pro Piacenza

-On 23 July 2016, Girasole joined Serie C side Pro Piacenza as a free-agent.
+On 23 July 2016, Girasole joined Serie C side Pro Piacenza as a free agent.
 On 28 August he made his Serie C debut for Pro Piacenza as a substitute replacing Kalagna Gomis in the 68th minute of a 1–0 home defeat against Alessandria.
 On 14 September, Girasole played his first match as a starter for Pro Piacenza, a 1–0 away defeat against Olbia, he was replaced by Antonio Ferrara in the 76th minute.
 On 29 April 2017 he played his first and only entire match for Pro Piacenza, a 2–1 home win over Tuttocuoio.
 Girasole ended his season to Pro Piacenza with 23 appearances.

 Trapani

-On 25 August 2017, Girasole was signed by Serie C club Trapani on a free-transfer.
+On 25 August 2017, Girasole was signed by Serie C club Trapani on a free transfer.
 On 26 August he made his Serie C debut for Trapani as a substitute replacing Anthony Taugourdeau in the 76th minute of a 1–0 home win over Siracusa.
 On 2 September, Girasole played his first match as a starter for Trapani, a 2–1 away defeat against Lecce, he was replaced by Felice Evacuo in the 67th minute.
 On 18 November he scored his first goal for Trapani in the 55th minute of a 3–1 home win over Virtus Francavilla.
 Girasole ended this season with Trapani with only 11 appearances and 1 goal.

 Later career

 In the winter 2020, Girasole joined Eccellenza club Union San Giorgio, where he got his debut for the club on 2 February 2020.
 He left the club again during the season, but returned to the newly promoted Serie D club in August 2020.
 He left the club for the second time at the end of 2020.

-In the beginning of January 2021, Girasole joined Real Calepina, a new club which was created in June 2020 and played in Serie D.
+At the beginning of January 2021, Girasole joined Real Calepina, a new club which was created in June 2020 and played in Serie D.